blake-education/exbuf_plug/README.md

 ### Multipart support

-Muiltiple messages can be sent in a single request by using multipart form data.
+Multiple messages can be sent in a single request by using multipart form data.
 The content-type must be set correctly for this to work (either `multipart/form-data` or `multipart/mixed`).

 The names of the encoded protobuf binary fields is ignored.
 Just ensure they are different from each other.